autonomousvision/mdpo/README.md

 --sample_train_steps 8
 --max_prompt_length 320
 --diffusion_steps 128
---remask_strategy random
+--remask_strategy low_confidence
---num_train_samples 3500
+--num_train_samples 40000
 --system_prompt "Let's think step by step and output the final answer within \\boxed{}."
 --incremental_training true
 --mixture_data true
+--ab_path ab_samples/ab_from_40k_epoch_1.csv
 ```
 where N is the number of GPUs you want to use, and you might need to set your gcc and g++ path probably to run on the cluster.
-Here we only randomly pick 3500 samples from the datasets and it takes ~30 hours to train.
+To reproduce our results, we could randomly pick 40000 samples from the datasets.
 Note that when you turn on "incremental_training", it will start with inference over the training examples first to filter the Answer Backslide samples.
 And then only the Answer Backslide samples are used to train the model.
+To save the repetitive data filtering time, we directly provide the pre-filtered data samples by --ab_path with data in [ab_samples](./ab_samples).
+In this way, the training should take ~30 hours to complete.

 ## 📚Citation
 If you find this work useful, please consider citing our paper. 🥰